AfiefMiko/wafer-map-eda-python/README.md

 The first two groups both show up as `failureType = 'none'`, but one has simply never been inspected, while the other has been inspected and passed.
 Treating them as the same thing erases a meaningful distinction in the data.

 ### Design Decision: Sampling Strategy
-This distinction is the direct basis for the `stratify_key` used in this project's sampling approach (see `day12_stratified_sampling.py`).
+This distinction is the direct basis for the `stratify_key` used in this project's sampling approach (see `01_project_setup.ipynb`).
 Rather than lumping every `failureType == 'none'` row into one stratum, `unlabeled` and `reviewed_no_defect` are kept as two separate strata — preserving the inspection-status information that the raw label alone throws away.
+In practice, the per-category cap ended up higher than any single category's size, so no category was actually downsampled — every row carries forward, and the composite key serves as stratification bookkeeping rather than a mechanism to shrink the dataset.

 ### Design Decision: Defect Rate Calculation
 The choice of denominator matters more than it looks: